-MSN561 - Theoretical Foundations of Advanced Practice Nursing - 3 Credits
+MSN 561 - Theoretical Foundations of Advanced Practice Nursing (3)

 This course will analyze major nursing theories and explore theories from related fields.
 This course will apply the knowledge of nursing theory to evidence-based practice in domains of clinical, research, leadership, management and education.
-Students in this course will explore in depth the core concepts of Jean Watson's Caring Science
+Students in this course will explore in depth the core concepts of Jean Watson's Caring

-Theory.
-The student will develop a personal theoretical framework for their practice of advanced practice nursingclinical practice, education, or administration.
-Prerequisite: MSN560 Transitions in Practice: The Role of the Advanced Practice Nurse
+Science Theory.
+The student will develop a personal theoretical framework for their practice of advanced practice nursing- clinical practice, education, or administration.

-MSN563 - Evidence Based Inquiry for Scholarship and Practice - 3 Credits
+MSN 563 - Evidence Based Inquiry for Scholarship and Practice (3)

 This course is designed to prepare the advanced practice nurse for utilization of existing knowledge to provide high quality health care, initiate change and improve nursing practice incorporating the principles of caring science.
 Emphasis will be placed on the evaluation of research and evidence, problem identification within the practice setting, awareness of practice outcomes, and the clinical application of evidence based practice.
 Reasoning and critical thinking will be applied to explore qualitative and quantitative research methods.
 Understanding of statistical methods and critical analysis of data for the purpose of validating evidence will be integrated into course content.
 Integration of knowledge from the humanities and science within the context of nursing science will be discussed.
 The student will define a clinical problem and design the evidence based practice project approach that will be developed in MSN600 Evidence Based Capstone Project.
-Prerequisite: MSN561 Theoretical Foundations of Advanced Practice Nursing

-MSN564 - Cultural and Spiritual Care Across the Lifespan - 2 Credits
+MSN 564 - Cultural and Spiritual Care Across the Lifespan (2)